 Example of the Devastation

 Exmoor has also provided a dramatic backdrop to several works of literature.
 Doone Valley is a much-visited part of the moor; R D Blackmore’s 1869 novel ‘Lorna Doone’ unfolds among these hills and valleys.
-It narrates ‘a romance of Exmoor’ set in the late 17th century; you can easily imagine ‘girt Jan Ridd’ striding across the moor to rescue Lorna from the pistol-bearing Carver Doone who kept her prisoner in a guarded hamlet deep in the valley. (‘Girt’ is a west country dialect word meaning large, best said with a rolling ‘r’!)
+It narrates ‘a romance of Exmoor’ set in the late 17th century; you can easily imagine ‘girt Jan Ridd’ striding across the moor to rescue Lorna from the pistol-bearing Carver Doone who kept her prisoner in a guarded hamlet deep in the valley. (‘Girt’ is a west country dialect word meaning large, best said with an exaggerated ‘r’!)
 Other authors of note impressed by Exmoor were Coleridge and Wordsworth, Margaret Drabble (The Witch of Exmoor 1996), Southey and Shelley.
 Henry Williamson wrote ‘Tarka the Otter’, set in the waters of this area where otters can still be seen.
 It is said that Coleridge and the Wordsworths planned Coleridge’s ‘The Rhyme of the Ancient Mariner’ whilst walking along the path of the Valley of Rocks.
 The name ‘Lorna’ is one of a few made-up names from literature, along with ‘Wendy’ from ‘Peter Pan’ and ‘Pollyanna’ from the story of the same name.

 Titles with Links to ExmoorClick thumbnail to view full-size